catawiki/join-us/README.md

 With over 50 different nationalities at Catawiki, our diverse and multi-cultural environment allows everyone to learn from new ideas and perspectives while having some fun along the way.

 Can't see your flag here?
-Join us and add it yourself!
+[Join us](https://www.catawiki.com/jobs) and add it yourself!

+### Diversity Statement

+Catawiki is committed to building a diverse company and diverse teams.
+That includes everyone, no matter your age, ability, gender, race, religion or sexual orientation.
+We welcome applications from underserved and underrepresented communities.
+If you’ve got a story to tell, come and [join us](https://www.catawiki.com/jobs).